 - a burning sensation or another type of pain while urinating

 A male may have an itchy, scaly rash on the penis.

 Anyone with diabetes who notices these symptoms should see a doctor because they are likely to need treatment.
-Without treatment, complications can occur.
+Without treatment,

 Foot infection: Athlete's foot is a common fungal infection.

 For a person with diabetes, damage to the skin on the feet can lead to ulceration and, in some cases, the need for amputation.
 Nerve damage and circulatory problems that occur with diabetes can make this more likely to happen.

 It is important to take measures to prevent fungal infections on the feet.
 Inspect the feet regularly and receive prompt treatment for any indications of an infection.

 Here, learn more about how diabetes affects wound healing.

 - white patches on the inside of the cheeks

 - cracking and redness in the corners of the mouth